meidoworks/nekoq/README.md

 * [ ] General: service registration
     * [ ] Cluster mode: self if api -> registration
     * [ ] LocalSwitch mode: NIC IP -> registration
+        * By default, all services are always available in LocalSwitch
 * [ ] General: (Any improvements and suggestions)

 Note: These are the general items to be implemented.
 For more details, refer to the document of each service.